NickColley/design-of-forms/src/evolving-a-design/make-up-of-documents-and-forms/index.md

 grades of paper, e.g. thin paper for the top copy to facilitate carbon copying on an under copy of more durable paper retained for reference.

-Apart from the simpler kinds of strips of forms or perforated sheets of labels, pro- duction facilities for continuous stationery are limited and it is advisable to consult H.M.
+Apart from the simpler kinds of strips of forms or perforated sheets of labels, production facilities for continuous stationery are limited and it is advisable to consult
+H.M.
 Stationery Office at an early stage.

 Continuous stationery usually costs more than separate forms or padded stationery.